 Important Notes

-• Ensure that your motorcycle arrives at Raymond Falla House, St Martins before 09:00 am on the day of your training.
-If it is a new motorcycle from one of the local dealers, they will probably deliver it for you, however, do check and confirm with them.
+• Ensure that your motorcycle arrives at Raymond Falla House, St Martins, before 09:00 a.m. on the day of your training.
+If it is a new motorcycle from one of the local dealers, they will probably deliver it for you; however, do check and confirm with them.

 • Ensure that your motorcycle is in proper working order, roadworthy and legal.
-We suggest that you have second-hand machines checked by a motorcycle dealer to ensure compliance.
+We suggest you have second-hand machines checked by a motorcycle dealer to ensure compliance.

-• Important notes, please read these carefully:
+• Important notes: please read these carefully:

 • Things for you to arrange beforehand: